JoaoLopesF/SPFD5408/README.md

 Due to variations in Chinese shields with some controller, there is no guarantee that will work for everyone.

-I test with success in my www.mcufriend.com TFTs, plugged in Uno and Mega Arduino boards.
+I test with success in my www.mcufriend.com TFTs, plugged in Uno, Leonardo and Mega Arduino boards.

 I’ll try a more suppliers in aliexpress to test more variations.